 - By “COMPUTER”, logging onto www.crimestopperspbc.com “Report a Crime” (adult program) www.studentcrimestopper.com (student program)

-- By “CELLULAR PHONE”, text messaging to firstname.lastname@example.org
+- By “CELLULAR PHONE”, text messaging using the P3 Tips app:

-All three methods will allow you to tell us what you know about a serious crime, remain anonymous and be eligible for up to $1,000 reward.
-Everyone can make a difference, make your community an safe environment to live, call CRIME STOPPERS, don’t give your name, just your information.
+All three methods will allow you to tell us what you know about a serious crime, remain anonymous and be eligible for up to $3,000 reward.
+Everyone can make a difference.
+Make your community a safer environment to live in, call CRIME STOPPERS.
+You don’t need to give your name, just your information.

 You do!
 Every citizen in Palm Beach County reaps the benefits: